 Seah’s legacy, however, is not his business acumen nor his amassed wealth, but a family tradition that has contributed to the people of this island.
 Deciding against returning to China, he married into local nobility and settled in Singapore.
 In 1845, he founded and established the Ngee Ann Kongsi, the charitable foundation which still stands today as a pillar of philanthropy and assistance.
 Recognised as the leader of the Teochew community, he was called upon by the British to quell riots in the Chinese community through mediation, a role that he succeeded in because of his sterling reputation as a man for the people.
 Certainly, Seah Eu Chin was very much a man for the people; having made much of his wealth in Singapore, he devoted his efforts, and indeed much of his life, to improving the community.
 From the provision of donations and social services to keeping the peace and order in Singapore’s tumultuous early days, Seah played an instrumental role in developing the foundations of today’s modern city-state.

-Source: Mr Kenneth Chong, added by Tan Zhi An on 1 August 2018 to the Singapore Memory Project
+Source: Mr Kenneth Chong, added by Tan Zhi An on 1 August 2018 to the Singapore Memory Project.
+Edited slightly by Shawn Seah for accuracy in September 2020.

 Copyright © 2017 Shawn Seah